CHH/jekyll-prismic/README.md

 To list all documents of the collection:

 ```
-{% for post in site.prismic.collection.posts %}
+{% for post in site.prismic.collections.posts %}
 <article>
     <header>
         {{ post.fragments.title.html }}